br1code/br1-interview-preparation/client/README.md

 - **Submitted Answers** ✅
   - Lists all video recordings submitted for this question, sorted by creation date.
   - Each answer includes:
-    - A link to play back the video.
+    - A link to display the answer metadata and play back the video.
 The text of the link displays the creation date.
       - **Endpoint:** `GET /api/answers/{id}`
+- Provides a button to return to the homepage. ✅

 ### Answer Detail Page (`/answers/{id}`) ✅